mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-rendering-html.md

 The above examples demonstrate the rules that Mimbl uses when producing HTML from the content provided to it.
 The following sections will discuss these rules in more detail and will provide more involved examples.

-## Regular JavaScript Types
+## JavaScript Types
-In general, regular JavaScript types are converted to HTML text nodes.
-In most cases, Mimbl uses the built-in `toString` method to perform the conversion; however, there are the following exceptions:
+Mimbl produces HTML content according to the following rules:

-- `false`, `null`, `undefined` and functions are ignored - no HTML content is created for them.
+- `false`, `null` and `undefined` are ignored - no HTML content is created for them.
+- Boolean `true` produces the string `"true"`.
+- Strings are used as is and produce HTML text nodes.
+Empty strings don't produce HTML content.
+- Numbers are converted to strings using the standard JavaScript rules.
 - Arrays are iterated over and HTML content is created separately for each item.
 If an item is itself an array, the process continues recursively.
+For example, an array `[1, [2,3], 4]` will be treated the same way as array `[1,2,3,4]`.

-Objects that don't override the default implementation of the `toString` method will be converted to the "[object Object]" string.
-An exception to this rule are objects that implement a `render` method.
-Such objects are treated as component instances: their `render` method will be invoked and its return value will be used to produce HTML content.
+- Objects that implement a `render` method are treated as component instances: their `render` method is invoked by the Mimbl rendering mechanism and its return value is used to produce HTML content.
+- Objects that don't implement a `render` method are converted to strings using the `toString` method.
+Objects that don't override the default implementation of the `toString` method are converted to the "[object Object]" strings.
+- Promises are watched by the Mimbl rendering mechanism and their resolved values are used to produce HTML content.
+While a promise is pending, no HTML content is produced.
+If the promise is rejected, an exception is thrown, which bubbles up the component chain until there is a component that knows to handle it.
+- Functions are called by the Mimbl rendering mechanism without any parameters and their return values are used to produce HTML content.
+Using functions has some benefits and is described in more details in the unit [Rendering Functions](mimbl-guide-rendering-methods.html).

 ## JSX Expressions
 This section provides a brief description of JSX as it pertains to Mimbl.
 The detailed description of JSX can be found in [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/jsx.html).

 A JSX expression is an HTML-like construct that is type-checked and parsed by the TypeScript compiler into a call to a JSX factory function.
 A JSX expression consists of a single "root" JSX element with arbitrary number of children.
 Children can be either JSX expressions or strings or any other JavaScript type.
 A JSX element has an opening tag in the form `<tag>` and a closing tag in the form `</tag>`.
 If a JSX element doesn't have children it can use only an opening tag in the form `<tag/>`.

 A JSX element can have an arbitrary number of *attributes* in the form `<tag name=value>`.
 Attribute values can be of any type: strings, numbers, Booleans, objects or even JSX expressions.
 Strings can be specified directly (using single or double quotes), while other types should be enclosed within curly braces.
 If only a name is specified for an attribute (as in `<tag attr/>`) the attribute's value is set to `true`.
-As opposed to regular HTML content, `false`, `null` and functions are treated as normal attribute value.
+As opposed to regular HTML content, `false` and `null` are treated as normal attribute value.
 Attributes with the `undefined` value, however, are ignored - it is the same as not specifying the attribute at all.

 JSX is perfectly suited to laying out HTML structure - here is an example: